 What does a prospect think of when he or she hears your brand name?
 That answer is your brand.
-Your brand is more than a name, a design, or a symbol, it is the feeling your business evokes.
+It is more than a name, a design, or a symbol, it is the feeling your business evokes.
 Your brand is everything the public thinks they know about your business, the way it is perceived by those who experience it, including employees, investors, the media, and your customers.
-Your brand is a perception, making it intangible.
-Yet, this perception, this intangible brand, is probably also your company’s most valuable asset.
+It is a perception, making it intangible.
+Yet, this tangible perception is probably also your company’s most valuable asset.
 So what is a brand?
-Discover the many elements that make up your brand, including your company culture, personality, identity, messaging, and website.
+Discover the many elements that make it up, including your company culture, personality, identity, messaging, and website.

 If your brand was a person, how would you describe him or her?
 Your customers want to see the humanity within your business.
-Excitement, sincerity, ruggedness, competence, or sophistication, your brand personality is a set of human characteristics that are attributed to your brand name, helping customers better relate to your brand.
+Excitement, sincerity, ruggedness, competence, or sophistication, your personality is a set of human characteristics that are attributed to your name, helping customers better relate to you.
 Identifying the human personality traits you want to associate with your brand will also help you solidify the experience you want to deliver to your customers.

 Your brand’s personality is the foundation for building personal relationships with customers.
-Feeling confident in knowing your brand’s personality also plays a role in creating an effective brand voice and messaging.
-Once you define the personality of your brand, you can use that to make it identifiable to your customers through marketing, advertising, social media, and your website.
-It’s important to differentiate your brand to your customers, making sure you stand apart in a competitive marketplace.
+Feeling confident in knowing this personality also plays a role in creating an effective brand voice and messaging.
+Once you define its personality, you can use that to make it identifiable to your customers through marketing, advertising, social media, and your website.
+It’s important to differentiate yourself from your competitors, making sure you stand apart in a competitive marketplace.
 Your Safeguard advisor has the expertise and resources to help you make the right statement for your business.

 What was the first brand?While branding is thought to have begun with the ancient Egyptians, in 1876, Bass Brewery’s logo became the first image to be registered as a trademark in the UK.
 The Quaker Company was one of the earliest to use a character on its packaging, branding, and advertising in the late 1870s.
 And Lyle’s Golden Syrup, first sold in London in 1885, has been recognized as having the world’s oldest branding and packaging

-It’s likely that when you think about your brand, the first thing that comes to mind is your brand identity, the visible elements of your brand, like the color, design, and logo.
-Just remember, your brand identity is more than just its logo.
+It’s likely that when you think about your brand, the first thing that comes to mind is its identity, the visible elements of it, like the color, design, and logo.
+Just remember, its identity is more than just its logo.
 It’s a combination of all the visual elements, as well as the language used to define and communicate your brand’s essence.
-An effective and powerful brand identity should visually convey all of the defining characteristics of your brand, including its personality.
+An effective and powerful identity should visually convey all of your defining characteristics, including its personality.

 Your website needs to be a great reflection of your brand.
 Like it or not, a customer’s first impression of your business is most likely your website, which makes it a focal point.
 A well-designed and managed website will bring your brand to life with customers.
 Websites need to not only work on a desktop, but they need to be mobile-responsive, easily accessible to customers across a variety of devices.
 For small- and medium-sized businesses, websites remain one of the most impactful and cost-effective ways to reach your customers, and Safeguard can help.
 Your advisor has both the expertise and service to provide everything you need to deliver the right online branding experience to your target audience.